Paarl: Districts

 There are also large gated communities developed towards the South of the town on the way to Franschhoek, such as Boschenmeer (golf estate), Val de Vie Estate (polo estate) and Pearl Valley (golf estate).

 Education

-The town boasts some of the best governmental academic high schools in the country including Paarl Gimnasium High School, La Rochelle Girls' High School, Paarl Boys' High School, Paarl Girls’ High School, Boland Agricultural High, Paulus Joubert High, New Orleans Secondary and Klein Nederburg Secondary.
+The town boasts some of the best known governmental academic high schools in the country including Paarl Gimnasium High School, La Rochelle Girls' High School, Paarl Boys' High School, Paarl Girls’ High School, Boland Agricultural High, Paulus Joubert High, Noorder Paarl High School, New Orleans Secondary and Klein Nederburg Secondary.
 Paarl Girls' High was placed 17th in the National Senior Certificate's "Excellence in academic performance" awards in 2012.
 New Orleans Secondary is the school where the Miss South Africa (2018), Tamaryn Green, completed her secondary education.
 Independent schools such as Simond Private School (est. 1852) and Bridge House also feature in this region.
 Bridge House, listed as one of the most expensive independent schools in South Africa, offers boarding facilities.
 These schools offer the IEB examinations as distinct from the National Senior Certificate offered by government schools.
+In August Paarl Gimnasium High School won the Motsepe Kay League Tournament and become one of the two Schools to represent South Africa in Singapore where they took first position and won Gold.
+The other School from Petsana,Reitz in the Free State came third and won a bronze medal.

 Climate

+Paarl has a Mediterranean climate (Köppen: Csa).

+Transport

+The N1 national highway is the main freeway intersecting Paarl, running south of the city from the city of Cape Town in the south-west to Worcester and further onwards to Bloemfontein, Johannesburg and Pretoria in the north-east intersecting four on and off-ramp interchanges within Paarl including the R45 Main Road (Exit 55), Cecilia Street (Exit 57), R301 Jan van Riebeeck Drive (Exit 59) and Sonstraal Road (Exit 62) interchanges.

+As a regional hub, Paarl is located at the centre of three regional routes including the R45 (Main Road) which runs from Franschhoek and Villiersdorp in the south-west to Malmesbury and Vredenburg in the Cape West Coast which is to the north-west.
+The R101 (Main Road; Market Street; Langenhoven Avenue) runs from Klapmuts and Kraaifontein in the south-west, passing through Paarl and climbing over the Du Toitskloof Mountains as Du Toitskloof Pass to join the N1 to Worcester.
+The R101 was the original N1 and served the same function before the construction of the highway.
+The R301 (Jan van Riebeeck Drive) runs from Franschhoek (via the R45) in the south-west to Mbekweni and Wellington in the north and over the Bainskloof Pass to Ceres in the north-west (via the R43).